Divorce Mediations: What to Expect

 Most mediation sessions last either a full day or a half day.
 Prior to the meeting, the mediator reviews the court pleadings and perhaps a few other relevant documents.
 Typically, the parties divide the mediation cost equally.

 If the parties reach a resolution with the mediator’s help, paperwork is filed with the court and the judge issues an order based on the mediated settlement that the parties reached.
-If there is no resolution, the case continues on towards trial and the items discussed in mediation remain privileged so they cannot be used against you
+If there is no resolution, the case continues on towards trial and the items discussed in mediation remain privileged so they cannot be used against you in trial.

 As mentioned earlier, many judges automatically refer contested cases to mediation.
 Otherwise, mediation is appropriate in almost all cases; the primary exception being situations where there are verified abuse allegations.